django-json-api/django-rest-framework-json-api/README.rst

 Goals
 -----

-As a Django REST Framework JSON API (short DJA) we are trying to address following goals:
+As a Django REST Framework JSON:API (short DJA) we are trying to address following goals:

-1. Support the `JSON API`_ spec to compliance
+1. Support the `JSON:API`_ spec to compliance

 2. Be as compatible with `Django REST Framework`_ as possible